westdt/chess/README.md

 - I have always wanted to write a chess bot.
 Now that I have written a frontend I can write one!

 ## Current Features
-- Chess move generation and validation (broken as of most recent update)
+- Chess move generation and validation
     - Normal moves
     - En passant
     - Castling